Skip to content

 Sign out the user.
 If the session was created using a database strategy, the session will be removed from the database and the related cookie is invalidated.
 If the session was created using a JWT, the cookie is invalidated.

 By default the user is redirected to the current page after signing out.
-You can override this behavior by setting the redirectTo option.
+You can override this behavior by setting the redirectTo option with a relative path.

 Example